 Building energy

+Day-to-day activities within the Trust’s buildings account for around 25% of the Trust’s emissions.
 This includes the fossil fuels burnt to heat our buildings, the electricity we use to power and cool our buildings, and the refrigerant gases that are used within refrigeration systems such as chillers and air conditioning units.

 Over the last decades, we have used 'Combined Heat and Power' units that burn gas to produce electricity and heat.
-Whilst these are reasonably efficient, and have meant we use much less 'grid' electricity than other trusts, they are looking increasingly outdated as electricity supplied by the national grid is increasingly produced by sustainable sources.
+Whilst these are reasonably efficient and have meant we use much less 'grid' electricity than other trusts.
+This 'greening' of the grid has helped reduce our CO2 emissions by 28% between 2014/15 and 2024/25.

 What we've done